Buddy Fields (songwriter)

-Music career
+Biography

-He appeared in vaudeville and cafes, then became a theatrical agent.
-Joining ASCAP in 1925, he collaborated musically with the likes of Al Sherman, Al Lewis, Gerald Marks and Art Berman.
+Fields was born in Vienna, and educated in Chicago public schools.
+During World War I, he served in the 133rd Machine Gun Battalion, 36th Division.
+He wrong songs as a vaudeville performer and sang on radio then became a theatrical agent in Detroit.
+Joining ASCAP in 1925, he collaborated musically with the likes of Al Sherman, Al Lewis, Gerald Marks, Will Collins, Howard King, Paul Ash, and Art Berman.